-Owners and Agents should be aware of the timing commitments related to lease up.
-All units included in Applicable Fraction must be leased to qualified tenants in order to qualify them for LIHTCs.
+Owners and their property management agents should be aware of the timing commitments related to lease up.
+All units included in applicable fraction must be leased to qualified tenants in order to qualify them for LIHTCs.
 Units not qualified by the end of the year after the building has been placed in service, or by the end of the deferred year, will not be eligible for tax credits during the 10 year tax credit period.

-If the Owner / Agent fails to qualify enough units to meet the Minimum Set-Aside by the end of the year after the building has been placed in service, the project will not qualify as a LIHTC project, and will not be eligible for tax credits in any amount.
+If the owner fails to qualify enough units to meet the minimum set aside by the end of the year after the building has been placed in service, the property will not qualify as a LIHTC project, and will not be eligible for tax credits in any amount.

-Property Managers should be aware of the lease up schedule agreed upon in the Owners' Partnership Agreement, because Investment Partners may take credits for units as they come online on a month by month basis, and the Managing Partner may incur penalties for not achieving these targets.
+Property managers should be aware of the lease up schedule agreed upon in the owner's Partnership Agreement, because investment partners may take credits for units as they come online on a month by month basis, and the managing partner may incur penalties for not achieving these targets.
 Additionally, project equity payments may be tied to qualified occupancy of the units.